Kelvin-Chen/seedbox/README.md

 Make sure you install the dependencies and finish configuration before doing this.

-You may optionally build the images yourself instead of pulling by running `./build-all.sh`.

 ## Configuration
 Copy the `config.default` file to `config` and change the variables as desired.
 The variables are all self-explanatory.